Family Tree Researcher

 Anilepman: tenant of a smallholding belonging to a manor.

-Ankle Beater: child who assisted in driving cattle often to market.
+Ankle Beater: child who assisted in driving cattle to and from market.

-Antigropelos Maker: maker of waterproof leggings or boots.
+Antigropelos Maker: maker of waterproof gaiters, leggings or boots.

 Apiarian: beekeeper.
 Modern beekeepers are called apiarists.